 I later requested HR / Senior Management to invite the candidate for a formal interview process.
 They were reluctant initially but relented.
 We had an SVP of Sales and SVP of HR interview this candidate and even the CEO got involved.
 The candidate’s first interview was a 30-minute appointment at the airport lobby as a ‘by-the-way’ thing.

 What happened later was interesting –

-As the SVP was boarding the plane, I got a very terse message, before he switched off the phone.
+As the SVP was boarding the plane, I got a terse message before he switched off the phone.
 “Rajesh, we need this candidate to join us.
 Period.
-We do not have hiring approvals, but spin your magic to make sure we do not lose him.”
+We do not have hiring approvals, but spin your magic to ensure we do not lose him.”
 The line went dead.

 5 years later (today):